mariodavid/mariodavid.github.io/_drafts/cd-environment-with-gitlab-and-rancher-part-1-overview-and-installing-gitlab.md

 docker-machine create --driver digitalocean --digitalocean-access-token $DOTOKEN --digitalocean-image ubuntu-16-04-x64 --digitalocean-size 4gb --digitalocean-tags gitlab-rancher-example gitlab-host
 {% endhighlight %}

 In order to run Gitlab smoothly a 4GB droplet is necessary.
-Additionally i created a tag called After this is done, we want our <code>docker</code> binary to connect to this newly created VM in order to start Containers etc. This can be done via:
+Additionally I created a tag called After this is done, we want our <code>docker</code> binary to connect to this newly created VM in order to start Containers etc. This can be done via:

 {% highlight bash %}
 eval $(docker-machine env gitlab-host)